harshil92/ai-co-hosting/tasks.md

 ## MVP Trello Board Tasks

 ### **List: Setup and Planning**
 - **Task 1:** Create project repository on GitHub and initialize Trello board.
+Done
 - **Task 2:** Define MVP requirements and draft wireframes for the dashboard and overlay.
 - **Task 3:** Choose open source tools: tmi.js for Twitch chat, Llama 2/GPT4All with vLLM for LLM, Mozilla/Coqui TTS for TTS, Godot for avatar, and OBS WebSocket for integration.